scanny/python-pptx/docs/user/understanding-shapes.rst

    pretty sure PowerPoint itself doesn't do anything with these.
 My strategy is to ignore them.
 Working good so far.

-As for real-life shapes, there are these seven types:
+As for real-life shapes, there are these nine types:

 * shape shapes -- auto shapes with fill and an outline
 * text boxes -- auto shapes with no fill and no outline